rxfxt/deepmumble/README.md

     Enter the name of the model to load: DeepAbel

-Once the model is loaded, set a seed phrase to start generating lyrcs:
+Once the model is loaded, set a seed phrase to start generating lyrics:

 ```
 Enter a seed phrase to start lyrics generation from: I saw the fire in your eyes